Role Models, Heroes And Icons Who We Admire In Marketing

 That neatly ties into the next one which is from Good to Great, that idea that what we should be striving for and really also providing the definition for what we should be striving for and I simply believe that book has no equal.
 I think it’s fantastically written.
 Although it focuses a lot on business strategy as a marketing professional I think we can learn a lot about it because its embedded in our philosophy as well it's about understanding your customers, about creating a clear simple value proposition and its striving for excellence and not just accepting good which is something that I think we should all do.

 I co-sign that one.
 As you're talking there I found in my experience that a lot of CEO’s if you walk into their offices or connect with them they have a lot of books on their shelves but they actually haven’t read them.

-Yeah I am not familiar with that one so I’ll definitely go and check that one out, but to be honest there is so much advice out there which were adding to but I think the most important point is take what you can and form your own opinion and you own direction.
-It’s better to be decisive than to be stuck, something that I’ve tried to live by and I think also when there is so much information out there it’s great to just sift through and see what applies to you and be your own curator and role models don’t have to be about books though.
+Yeah I am not familiar with that one so I’ll definitely go and check that one out, but to be honest there is so much advice out there which we're adding to but I think the most important point is take what you can and form your own opinion and you own direction.
+It’s better to be decisive than to be stuck, something that I’ve tried to live by and I think also when there is so much information out there it’s great to just sift through and see what applies to you and be your own curator.
+Role models don’t have to be about books though.

 Taylor Swift vs. Beyoncé

 You know, the greatest marketer over the last decade, do you know who I think that is?
 Taylor Swift I reckon.
 I mean, look I’m an indie-kid at heart, I’m an alternative rock fan but if you think about it she’s had about at least five different reinventions and established a huge community and within that VIP network of super fans she constantly is pushing the boundaries of peer to peer testing, sort of dropping tunes or albums to small groups, inviting a VIP group around to her house pretty much once a year, constantly changing and you look at it and you think a lot of those principles are the ones that we are striving for so I think she’s done an incredible job really.